 When researchers and communities collaborate, they unlock a unique potential for truly meaningful discoveries.

 Would you like to make a difference in how the University of Minnesota works with communities in doing research?
 Are you interested in helping to shape the training of researchers and community-academic partners?

 CTSI's Office of Community Engagement to Advance Research and Community Health (CEARCH) invites you to support ongoing efforts at the University to connect health research and community interests.
-On behalf of Mickey Eder, CEARCH Director, we are inviting community members to join a CEARCH council or become involved in other activities related to research and community health.
-Learn more.
+We are inviting community members to join a CEARCH council or become involved in other activities related to research and community health.

 Find research opportunities

 Being a research participant is one of the most powerful things you can do to be part of tomorrow’s health care breakthroughs, and University researchers always need volunteers.

 Our StudyFinder website makes it easy for you to find and connect with University research opportunities, such as clinical trials and other health studies.
 You can also join the ResearchMatch registry.
 When you participate in research, you can contribute to future treatments that could one day benefit a friend, family member, or someone across the world.